Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Ayman Agbaria (University of Haifa)

-Dr. Ayman Agbaria is a researcher, poet, playwright, and social activist.
-He is the Head of the Education, Society and Culture M.A program at the University of Haifa.
-Previously, he served as a visiting scholar at the Institute of Education in London, and at the Institute for Islamic Studies at the University of Vienna.
+Professor Ayman Agbaria is a researcher, poet, playwright, and social activist who serves as an associate professor in the Department of Leadership and Policy in Education at the University of Haifa.
 His areas of expertise include: education among ethnic and religious minorities; policy and pedagogy for civics education; Islamic education; and teacher training.
-Ayman’s poems have been published in many anthologies in various languages and four of his plays have been produced.
+His poems have been published in many anthologies in various languages, and six of his plays have been produced.

 Yaakov Ariel (University of North Carolina at Chapel Hill)